What is gender?

 The need for care for people experiencing puberty may increase as the physical changes become more apparent, something that in many cases can be avoided if the person gets care in time.
 Read more about this in Läkartidningen.

-How common is it to change one’s mind?
+How common is it to change one’s mind or get misdiagnosed?

-It’s rare that people who have undergone gender affirming treatment change their mind.
-Gender assessment investigations in Sweden are thorough, partly to minimize the risk of regret.
-An important part of the investigation is to rule out that the person suffers from a condition that causes gender dysphoric-like symptoms that shouldn’t be treated with gender affirming care.
-The investigation contains a psychosocial investigation and work with having realistic expectations of the results of the treatment.
+It’s rare that people who have undergone gender affirming treatment change their mind, in the sense of once more changing the legal gender or wish to remove effects of hormone therapy or surgery.
+Gender dysphoria assessments in Sweden are thorough, partly to minimize the risk of regret or misdiagnoses.
+An important part of the assessment is to rule out that the person suffers from a condition that causes gender dysphoric-like symptoms that shouldn’t be treated with gender affirming care.
+The assessment team contains a psychosocial investigation and also work with having realistic expectations of the results of the treatment.
 Swedish research shows that the number of people regretting their change of legal gender is very small (0,2 percent between 2000 and 2010) and has decreased over time.
 But more research is needed, especially in relation to that so many more are seeking care than before.

 When gender affirming treatment isn’t the right thing

 The gender assessment process is constructed to determine if a person experiences gender dysphoria and if gender affirming treatment is suitable.
 That means that some people during the course of the investigation will reach the conclusion that gender affirming care isn’t right for them.
-This is not the same as changing one’s mind, but rather a result of the investigation that is equally as important as reaching the conclusion that one is in need of gender affirming care.
+This is not the same as changing one’s mind, but rather a result of the assessment that is equally as important as reaching the conclusion that one is in need of gender affirming care.
+This just means that the assessment is filling it’s function.

 To terminate treatment with puberty blockers